🥳 Flat 15% Off on All Courses Code: TB15

 Critics say he manipulated the system, used Kingfisher as a front, and funded his lavish lifestyle on borrowed money.

-So, is he a crook or a casualty?
+So, is he a victim or a crook?

 But does that erase the pain of thousands of employees who lost their jobs?
 Or the misuse of public funds, even if repaid later?
 Not really.